What are leverage ratios?

 1 Operating leverage

 An operating leverage ratio refers to the percentage or ratio of fixed costs to variable costs.
-It shows the proportion of fixed assets (plant and equipment) used by a company.
 A company that has high operating leverage bears a large proportion of fixed costs in its operations and is a capital intensive firm.
 Small changes in sales volume would result in a large change in earnings and return on investment.
 A negative scenario for this type of company could be when its high fixed costs are not covered by earnings because the market demand for the product decreases.
 An example of a capital-intensive business is an automobile manufacturing company.

 2 Financial leverage